1. Home

 The regulations on this differ per country.

 For example, according to the German Temporary Employment Act (AÜG), the maximum period for which a temporary worker can be leased out cannot exceed 18 months.
-This means that temporary workers may be employed for a maximum of 1.5 years in one and the same (third-party) company.

 If the maximum assignment period is exceeded, an employment contract between the third-party company and the temporary worker may automatically come into effect.